Is your attraction operating at its full design capacity potential?

 Why should travel and tourism companies care about measuring capacity utilization?

-Measuring your capacity utilization can tell you how many of your listings were booked at or above 75% capacity in the last month.
-Perhaps more importantly, it can also show you how many were operating under 25% capacity.
+Tracking your capacity utilization can show you how many of your listings were booked at or above 75% capacity in the last month.
+Perhaps more importantly, it can also show you how many were operating at less than 25% capacity.

-For example, a zoo operator might run a capacity utilization report and find that its afternoon shifts are running at near-full capacity, while no one is visiting in the morning.
+For example, a zoo operator might run such a report and find that its afternoon shifts are running at near-full capacity, while no one is visiting in the morning.

-After finding this out, you decide to open later in the day and keep the zoo open into the evening.
-You might also launch a marketing campaign focused on driving more visits during your slow hours.
+After finding this out, the operator decides to open later in the day and keep the zoo open into the evening.
+In addition to that shift, the operator also launches a marketing campaign focused on driving more visits during the slowest hours.

 Another benefit of measuring capacity utilization is being able to change your prices to match ongoing fluctuations in supply and demand.